navpil/generics-are-hard/README.md

 Generics work only compile time, there are no generics runtime.
 This is called "erasure".
 Most common problems is that you cannot find the `TypeOfGeneric` runtime and you cannot do the `GenericOverload` of the methods.

-Please `BeCarefulWithRawtypes.java` - this can bite you in some unexpected places.
+Please `BeCarefulWithRawtypes` - this can bite you in some unexpected places.
 The example there is simple, but you should understand very well where the casts are actually done.

 ## voids